 Once Donnie finalized the design, he purchased all of the pieces we needed and loaded them up to bring them home.
 The total for all the parts was $738, which included all of the shelf frames, cabinet doors, drawers, drawer slides, and mounting rails.
 That is a significant investment, but compared to the entertainment units that I was looking at before we discovered BESTA (most of which were much smaller than our final design), it is an absolute steal.

 We got the pieces home and started assembling the drawer and cabinet units.
-After using IKEA cabinets for our entire kitchen renovation in the townhouse, we are cabinet assembly pros by now! 🙂 We will be back next week with a full tutorial on the installation process + some fun trim work we added to get more of a “built-in look,” but for now, suffice it to say that they have totally transformed our living room!
+After using IKEA cabinets for our entire kitchen renovation in the townhouse, we are cabinet assembly pros by now! 🙂 We shared a full tutorial on the installation process + some fun trim work we added to get more of a "built-in look" here, but for now, suffice it to say that they have totally transformed our living room!

 And when we added all sorts of pretty accessories?
 Even better!!

 I absolutely could not wait to get in there and fill up all of those beautiful shelves!
 I was surprised, though, that even though most of the shelves were fairly shallow, they held a ton of pretty accessories.
 I kept walking up to my office, grabbing a load of tchotchkes, filling up the shelves, and then going back for more.
 (As an extra bonus, my office is now a lot less cluttered than it used to be! 🙂 )

 Even though it is only the beginning of February, spring and warm weather can not come early enough for me, so I made sure to add a lot of my favorite aqua hues, along with whites and some shimmery metallics.